Two loop calculation of Yang-Mills propagators in the Curci-Ferrari model: Introduction

 Understanding the origin of this mass is of great relevance to the field, but remains a difficult task.
 A more humble program consists in studying to what extent the long-distance behavior of QCD is related to the presence of this mass.
 One way of addressing this question is to minimally extend the Landau gauge-fixed QCD Lagrangian by means of a mass term for the gluons, added on phenomenological grounds.
 This starting point corresponds to the Curci-Ferrari model, in the limit of vanishing gauge parameter.
-In a series of articles \cite{Tissier:2010ts,Tissier:2011ey,Pelaez:2013cpa,Pelaez:2014mxa,Pelaez:2015tba,Pelaez:2017bhh, Reinosa:2017qtf}, the $2$- and $3$-point correlation functions of gluons, quarks and ghosts were computed at leading (one loop) order in perturbation theory and the results were compared to available lattice simulations.
-The overall picture which emerges is the following.
+In a series of articles \cite{Tissier:2010ts,Tissier:2011ey,Pelaez:2013cpa,Pelaez:2014mxa,Pelaez:2015tba,Pelaez:2017bhh, Reinosa:2017qtf}, the $2$- and $3$-point correlation functions of gluons, quarks and ghosts were computed at leading (one loop) order in perturbation theory and the results were compared to available lattice simulations.\footnote{A gluonic mass operator has also been considered by F.~Siringo and collaborators, within the general setting of $R_\xi$-gauges \cite{Siringo:2015wtx,Siringo:2018uho,Siringo:2019qwx}.
+However, contrary to the present approach, the working hypothesis in this case is that the Faddeev-Popov action is not modified by the presence of Gribov copies.
+The gluonic operator is formally added and subtracted to the Faddeev-Popov action as a way to reorganize the standard perturbative expansion of the model, while curing its bad features in the infrared.
+The value of the gluonic mass is typically fixed by some optimization criterion.} The overall picture which emerges is the following.
 In the quenched approximation (or Yang-Mills theory), where the fluctuations of the quarks are neglected, the lattice results can be estimated with a maximal error of 10-20$\%$ on the whole range of available momenta.
 The model is therefore very predictive, since many features can be reproduced with only {\em one} phenomenological parameter: the gluon mass.
 These results are surprising at first sight because the infrared regime of QCD is reputed to be nonperturbative.
 The apparent paradox can be solved by observing that the coupling constant deduced from lattice simulations (see eg Ref.~\cite{Cucchieri:2008qm}) and derived from analytic calculations \cite{Dudal:2012zx} remains finite and quite mild in the whole range of momenta.
 This is at odds with the result obtained in standard perturbation theory, where the coupling constant is found to diverge at an energy scale of the order of few hundreds of MeV.
 Within the Curci-Ferrari model, it is explicitly seen \cite{Tissier:2011ey} that the mass term regularizes the infrared properties of the theory, which does not experience a Landau pole.
 When the quark dynamics is taken into account, the agreement between lattice simulations and the one-loop results is worse.
 This is related to the fact that the quark-gluon interaction is up to three times bigger than the $3$-gluon interaction (the ghost-gluon interaction being of the order of the latter).\footnote{We stress that the behaviour of the running coupling constant is universal in the deep ultraviolet but the interaction in different channels can (and does) differ in the infrared limit.} In this situation, it proved useful to treat the ghost-gluon sector perturbatively, while treating the matter sector using an expansion in the inverse of the number of colors.
 This strategy enables the description of the chiral transition within a systematic expansion controlled by two small parameters \cite{Pelaez:2017bhh}.